ToxBol – a network addressing environment and health issues in Bolivia

 In this study we are including 3 different rural communities (Sapahaqui, Villa Bolivar, Villa 14 de Septiembre) in Bolivia.
 Our study population consists of 300 farmers (men and women) evenly divided among these three communities which are studied by collecting urine and blood samples for determination of pesticide exposure, susceptibility and early markers of health effects.
 Moreover we will apply a questionnaire to map the use and handling of pesticides as well as health status and social habits (alcohol, tobacco, coca).
 Together this will constitute an cross sectional study on exposure, susceptibility and markers of effect from pesticide exposure.

-This study is part of PhD student Jessika Barron Cuenca's project plan.
+This study was part of PhD student Jessika Barron Cuenca's project, who defended her thesis September 2020.
 LINK

 - Swedish Research Council VR - Research Links